Tennessee 18 and Up Sports Betting Sites

 Legal Minimum Gambling Age in TN

 Because most forms of gambling are outlawed in Tennessee, there is no official minimum gambling age.
-Inside the state, no matter how old you are, there simply isn’t anywhere to place your wagers, play your hand, or roll the dice.
-However, offshore sports betting sites like those we mention here offer the full gamut of casino gaming options, and TN residents only have to be 18 or older to play.
+Mobile sportsbook apps are available to 21 and over bettors in TN but there are no domestic casino games for real money available.
+However, offshore sports betting sites like those we recommend in this guide also offer the full gamut of casino gaming options, and TN residents only have to be 18 or older to play.

 Other Forms of Legal 18+ Gambling in Tennessee

-You basically have two state-sanctioned 18+ gambling options in TN: the Tennessee Lottery and charitable bingo.
+There are two state-sanctioned 18+ gambling options in TN: the Tennessee Lottery and charitable bingo.
 There are no commercial or tribal casinos, there’s no horse racing betting, and there aren’t even any public card rooms.
-But there is the Internet, and online sportsbooks have casino table games, digital slots, live poker, and full international racebooks open to those aged 18 and older.
+The offshore sportsbook sites listed in the table above also feature casino table games, digital slots, live poker, and full international racebooks open to those aged 18 and older.